Deaod/VoteSys/Docs/ui.md

 ![Map List](MapListHighlight.png)

 Shows the maps available to be used with the currently selected preset.
+Maps unavailable due to player limits or repetition restrictions are grayed out and cannot be selected.

 Selecting a map clears any current selection in the candidate list.
 Double-clicking votes for the map and preset combination.
 Alternatively, you can vote for a map/preset combination by selecting a map in the list and pressing the "Vote" button.

+The "Suggest" button will select a suitable map from the list and place your vote for it.

 The "Random" button will place your vote for a random map of the currently selected preset.